bulgantamiri/fibostackclient/releasenotes/source/pre_20_releases.rst

 * API versions are ignored from OCC
   Bug `1453229 <https://bugs.launchpad.net/bugs/1453229>`_

-* Issues with OpenStackClient / Locale / OSX
+* Issues with fibostackClient / Locale / OSX
   Bug `1436898 <https://bugs.launchpad.net/bugs/1436898>`_

 * Image sharing does not seem to be supported